Polymeric immunoglobulin receptor

+Structure of the polymeric Ig receptor (pIgR).

 Polymeric immunoglobulin receptor (pIgR) is a transmembrane protein that in humans is encoded by the PIGR gene.
 It is an Fc receptor which facilitates the transcytosis of the soluble polymeric isoforms of immunoglobulin A and immunoglobulin M (pIg) and immune complexes. pIgRs are mainly located on the epithelial lining of mucosal surfaces of the gastrointestinal tract.
-The composition of the receptor is complex, including 6 immunoglobulin-like domains, a transmembrane region, and an intracellular domain. pIgR expression is under the strong regulation of cytokines, hormones, and pathogenic stimuli.
+The composition of the receptor is complex, including five immunoglobulin-like domains, a transmembrane region, and an intracellular domain. pIgR expression is under the strong regulation of cytokines, hormones, and pathogenic stimuli.

+Evolution

+The existence of pIgR is conserved among tetrapods.
+The true PIGR emerged with the early amphibians; the duplication event results in today's PIGR and FCAMR.

+Teleost fish have genes called PIGR, but they are probably not orthologous, merely homologous to tetrapod TIGR, having emerged via convergent evolution.
+This homolog only has two Ig-like domains instead of mammals' five, each most similar to mammal D1 and D4/D5.
+It does not bind to a J-chain because these fish have no such thing, but still functions in the same process of transcytosis of fish IgM and IgT.

+The lagomorphs (rabbits and hares) have a very high mutation rate in their PIGR genes compared to the rest of the mammals.
+They also have multiple copies of IgA.

 Structure

 pIgR is produced among others by intestinal epithelial cells (IECs) and bronchial epithelial cells. pIgR belongs to the family of type I transmembrane proteins.
-The extracellular portion of the protein contains 6 domains: 5 evolutionary conserved immunoglobulin-like domains, and 1 non-homologous domain, which is involved in proteolytic cleavage of pIg-pIgR complex from the apical side of the IECs.
+The extracellular portion of the protein contains five evolutionary conserved immunoglobulin-like domains and one C-terminal tail, which includes where proteolytic cleavage occurs to generate the secretory component.
 The quite long intracellular domain of the receptor, along with the transmembrane region, is responsible for the transduction of highly conserved signals.
-During transcytosis, an essential part of pIgR, the secretory component, is attached to the ligand and later cleaved with the ligand to form fully functioning secreted IgA.